Did you just find out that you’re going to be induced?

-Is induced Labor more painful?
+Is induced Labor more painful Than Natural Labor?

-Women have told me specifically that the synthetic form of oxytocin causes stronger, longer, and more frequent uterine contractions than natural contractions.
+Pitocin often causes stronger, longer, and more frequent uterine contractions than natural contractions.

-Often times, women will get an epidural due to the intensity of the pain.
+Oftentimes, women will get an epidural due to the intensity of the pain.

 With that said, I have seen plenty of women get induced without pain medication.